kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 ## Create a Kubernetes Cluster

-Create a Kubernetes 1.7.x cluster:
+A Kubernetes 1.7.x cluster is required to host the Nomad control plane components.
+Use the `gcloud` command to provision a five node Kubernetes cluster:

 ```
 gcloud container clusters create nomad \